agilord/aws_client/generated/aws_translate_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Provides translation between one source language and another of the same set of languages.
+Provides translation of the input content from the source language to the target language.

 ## Links